-Our work to support the animal welfare activities of the RSPCA is wide ranging and includes, for example, the setting of the RSPCA standards for the welfare of farmed animals that underpin the Freedom Food scheme.
+Our work to support the animal welfare activities of the RSPCA is wide ranging and includes, for example, the setting of the RSPCA standards for the welfare of farmed animals that underpin the RSPCA Assured scheme.

 Overview of Science Group activities

-The publication, Helping animals through welfare science - RSPCA Science Group Review, is published annually and highlights the spectrum of activities undertaken by the four departments (companion animals, farm animals, research animals and wildlife) within the Society's Science Group.
+The publication, RSPCA Science Group Review, is published annually and highlights the spectrum of activities undertaken by the four departments (companion animals, farm animals, animals in science and wildlife) within the Society's Science Group.

 Read our latest Science Group Review of 2017, published in March 2018, online or download the pdf: